about me

 A brief history

 Sensing both evolving interests and a need for economic stability, I decided to leave my long-followed academic path.
 I joined Accenture as an analytics consultant just around the time that corporate data science was emerging as a powerful idea and economic force- early in the hype cycle of Big Data and AI and digital tranformation.
-I was embedded in a number of organizations- these were big orgs, as my type of work was mostly needed in large multi-site/enterprise technology implementations.
+Over the years I embedded in a number of large organizations, as my skills were mostly needed in large multi-site/enterprise technology implementations.
 Initially, my role was that of a data scientist, which involved primary research and construction of production-ready predictive algorithms.
 At Accenture, I also was encouraged to broaden my interests, and I evolved into the role of a "full stack" enterprise digital transformation consultant, taking on more strategic roles in deal-shaping, technology and process design, and organizational evaluation and remediation.

 Consulting in the frequently disrupted and therefore constantly changing worlds of communications, media and technology in North America allowed me to observe a wide variety of organizations and settings, in my capacity as a change agent.
 The "PhD" after my name and my - dare I say - easygoing and boundary-spanning manner allowed to blend in to sales/service centers, IT departments, and C-suite offices alike